More raw milk recalled in California after discovery of bird flu virus in farm tank

 Raw dairy products have not undergone pasteurization, a heating process that kills harmful germs such as bird flu virus, listeria, salmonella, E. coli and Campylobacter.
 These pathogens can make anyone sick, but children, older adults, pregnant people and those with weakened immune systems are more likely to become ill.
 Previous illness outbreaks linked with raw milk or raw milk products have involved miscarriages, still births, kidney failure and death.

-At least 10 illnesses have been reported in people who drank raw milk, the California Department of Public Health said last week.
-None had been linked to bird flu.
+At least 12 illnesses have been reported recently in people who drank raw milk, the California Department of Public Health says, but none has been linked to bird flu.

 The-CNN-Wire